 In November 2012, it was announced via his twitter account that he had signed on to the Boy Meets World spin-off series, Girl Meets World.

-All American Speakers is a speakers bureau and booking agency providing information on booking Ben Savage for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on Ben Savage speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking Ben Savage for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Ben Savage speaking fees, availability, speech topics and cost to hire for your next live or virtual event.

 Related Tags: Information on keynote speaking engagements, personal appearances, corporate entertainment and appearance fees for Ben Savage, an inspirational motivational speaker. bio for Ben Savage agency, manager, speaker fees, speaking agency entertainment booking agency, speaker's fee, how to book, booking agencies for lectures, speaking event, celebrity appearances for hire, who is agent, manager, publicist, who represents, speakers bureau management who represents Ben Savage